-6.1 Section 45(1) of the Planning Act (Northern Ireland) 2011 requires that all applications must have regard to the local plan, so far as material to the application, and all other material considerations.
-Section 6(4) states that in making any
+6.1 Section 45(1) of the Planning Act (Northern Ireland) 2011 requires that all applications must have regard to the local plan,

 - 6.2 The development plan is: - Northern Area Plan 2016 (NAP) - 6.3 The Regional Development Strategy (RDS) is a material consideration. - 6.4 The Strategic Planning Policy Statement for Northern Ireland (SPPS) is a material consideration.
 As set out in the SPPS, until such times as a new local plan strategy is adopted, councils will apply specified retained operational policies. - 6.5 Due weight should be given to the relevant policies in the development plan. - 6.6 All material considerations and any policy conflicts are identified in the "Considerations and Assessment" section of the report.